Request a DemoLog In(844) 692-0626

 Descriptive Analytics

 Descriptive analytics involves programs that describe the current state of work.
-Descriptive statistics can provide a clear, straightforward overview of current activities in real time, making it easier to identify whether progress deadlines are being met.
+Descriptive statistics can provide a clear, straightforward overview of past and current activities in real time, making it easier to identify whether progress deadlines are being met.

 One easy way to start implementing descriptive analytics is with basic compliance measures.
 A company can establish and track key performance indicators (KPIs) that reflect adherence to safety protocol and regulatory standards.
 These basic compliance metrics provide a straightforward and data-driven overview of current operations, making it easier for project leadership to identify any areas that may need attention.